payne/slick-course/lessons/lessons.md

  year = 2010
 WHERE artist = “Keyboard Cat”;
 ```
 ## 2080 # Actions - Update - your turn

-Update albums released after a specified year
-set their rating to “Meh”
+Update albums released after a specified year set their rating to “Meh”

 @:editor file=ActionUpdate.scala

 ## 2100 # Actions - Types

-Lets look at the type of these actions and how they work.
-Actions fall into a big hierarchy of types most of which
-we do not need to know about.
+Let’s look at the type of these actions and how they work.
+Actions fall into a big hierarchy of types most of which we do not need to know about.
 But the root type is:

 ```
 DBIOAction[R, S, E]